rootwork/rootwork.org/hugo/content/blog/2006-12-04/index.md

 in their newest album.)

-One thing I have been emphasizing in all of these presentations and interviews has been the idea of **using social networking as a “bottom-up” way of online mobilization** — in the words of GI-Net’s mission, “empowering individuals and communities with the tools” to effect change.
+One thing I have been emphasizing in all of these presentations and interviews has been the idea of **using social networking as a "bottom-up" way of online mobilization** -- in the words of GI-Net's mission, "empowering individuals and communities with the tools" to effect change.

 Salient quote from
 [Joshua's article](https://web.archive.org/web/20070717032434/http://www.personaldemocracy.com/node/1116):